Eric Zolov: Research and scholarly works

+Beyond his monographs, Zolov has made extensive contributions through edited volumes and collaborative scholarly projects that further develop themes of cultural politics, music, and U.S.-Latin American relations.
+Works such as Rockin’ Las Américas: The Global Politics of Rock in Latin/o America (2004) and Fragments of a Golden Age: The Politics of Culture in Mexico Since 1940 (2001) bring together interdisciplinary perspectives on cultural exchange, political identity, and artistic production across the Americas.
+His journal articles and book chapters similarly explore topics including youth resistance movements, Cold War ideology, cultural diplomacy, and the Mexican state’s relationship with mass culture, contributing to leading debates in Latin American history and global Cold War studies.

 In 2021, Zolov's book The Last Good Neighbor: Mexico in the Global Sixties won the María Elena Martínez Prize in Mexican History as the best published book on the history of Mexico published in 2020.

 In 2022 Zolov and his wife Terri Gordon-Zolov published The Walls of Santiago: Social Revolution and Political Aesthetics in Contemporary Chile (Berghahn Books, 2022).
 Zolov and Gordon-Zolov embarked on the project of documenting the Estallido Social in Santiago through photographs, interviews, and research while living in Chile on a Fulbright Fellowship.
 Initially focusing on graffiti and political graphics, their project expanded to include various forms of public art and performances, culminating in a multi-modal approach including a monograph, an exhibit, an interactive map, and a website.
 They view their work as a form of scholarship-activism, aiming to translate the significance of the uprising and its artistic expressions to broader audiences, contributing to a larger archival consciousness and historical understanding of the events of 2019–20.

+Awards and honors

+In 2021, he received the María Elena Martínez Prize in Mexican History (2021), awarded by the Conference on Latin American History (CLAH) of the American Historical Association for his book The Last Good Neighbor: Mexico in the Global Sixties (2020).
+He is also the recipient of numerous fellowships, including Fulbright (2019, 2001, 1992), Mellon Foundation (1992, 2005), National Endowment for the Humanities (2005, 1992), and the Rockefeller Foundation (2002).
+In 2026 he was awarded a prestigious Guggenheim Fellowship for a new project that explores Cold War cultural politics and Pan-American relations through the lens of Bossa Nova.

+He has been an active member of the American Historical Association since 2001 and has contributed to leadership and service roles within the Conference on Latin American History, including participation in its nominating committee, which helps oversee academic governance and scholarly awards in the field.
+His broader scholarly standing is also reflected in the extensive citation and reception of his work in Latin American, Cold War, and transnational history studies, where both of his major monographs—Refried Elvis and The Last Good Neighbor—are frequently cited as foundational contributions to cultural and diplomatic history of modern Mexico.